psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - Centralizes service registration and retrieval
 - Decouples service consumers from service providers
 - Simplifies service discovery

+### 11. Interface Segregation Pattern
+The modularization effort applies the Interface Segregation Principle by:
+- Splitting large interfaces into more focused ones
+- Creating specific interfaces for different aspects of functionality
+- Ensuring clients only depend on methods they actually use
+- Improving maintainability and reducing coupling

+### 12. Composable Services Pattern
+The new architecture uses composable services:
+- Each service focuses on a single responsibility
+- Services can be composed to create more complex behavior
+- Dependencies are explicit through constructor injection
+- Services can be tested in isolation

+### 13. Event-Based Communication
+The modularized services use event-based communication:
+- Services raise events for significant state changes
+- Other services can subscribe to these events
+- Reduces direct dependencies between services
+- Improves flexibility and extensibility

 ## Data Flow